-As part of the British Council’s The Climate Connection in the lead up to COP26 – the United Nations climate change summit taking place this November in Glasgow – Julie’s Bicycle will curate a policy research project, short film series and five international roundtables in Indonesia, Nigeria, Colombia, Turkey and Italy.
+In the lead up to COP26 – the United Nations climate change summit taking place this November in Glasgow – Julie’s Bicycle is curating a policy research project, short film series and five international roundtables in Indonesia, Nigeria, Colombia, Turkey and Italy, as part of the British Council’s The Climate Connection.

 Why: whilst policy frameworks at all levels of government are developing targets and pathways to meet global net zero carbon and nature restoration, cultural policy has only just begun to explore the implications of a radically altered economy.